Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

   - For running on CPU : A x64 ubuntu machine with docker + Azure Iot edge working
   - For running on GPU : Azure Stack Edge OR Azure/Azure Stack Hub NCv2 Ubuntu VM with Nvidia Docker + Nvidia driver + Azure Iot Edge

-### NOTE:This solution is only supported on linux based Azure IoT edge devices
+### NOTE:This solution is only supported on Linux VM based Azure IoTEdge devices

 Vision on Edge (VoE) also uses/requires a few Azure services for its various capabilities.
 Some of these services will be automatically deployed for you (during VoE installation) while others may need you to pre-deploy them before installing VoE.
 Please follow the VoE installation paths discussed below for more information.